SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Charts/Line_and_area_chart.md

 ### Zooming

-- From DataMiner 10.4.0 [CU10]/10.5.1 onwards<!--RN 41387-->, the zooming method depends on the [*Advanced* > *Hold ctrl to zoom* setting](#configuring-the-component):
+- From DataMiner 10.4.0 [CU10]/10.5.1 onwards<!--RN 41387-->, the zooming method depends on the [*Advanced* > *Hold Ctrl to zoom* setting](#configuring-the-component):

-  - When this setting is enabled: Hold the CTRL key while scrolling up or down (up to 10,000 times) to zoom in or out.
+  - When this setting is enabled: Hold the Ctrl key while scrolling up or down (up to 10,000 times) to zoom in or out.

   - When this setting is disabled: Scroll up or down (up to 10,000 times) to zoom in or out.
 This is the default option.

-- In versions prior to DataMiner 10.4.0 [CU10]/10.5.1, hold the CTRL key while scrolling up or down (up to 10,000 times) to zoom in or out.
+- In versions prior to DataMiner 10.4.0 [CU10]/10.5.1, hold the Ctrl key while scrolling up or down (up to 10,000 times) to zoom in or out.

 - When visualized on a mobile device<!--RN 39586-->: Zoom in on the component by placing your thumb and index finger tips together on the screen and moving them apart.
 To zoom out, use a pinching motion, starting with your fingers apart and bringing them together.